 Sekiro: Shadows Die Twice

-In any case, Sekiro is definitely one of the best FromSoftware games in recent memory (aren’t they all?), with its superb, fluid combat, the many memorable boss fights, and the masterful art direction.
+In any case, Sekiro is one of the best FromSoftware games in recent memory, with its superb, fluid combat, the many memorable boss fights, and the masterful art direction.
 Check out the full review here.

 Lords of the Fallen